fbpx

 Importance of Legal Representation

-• If you’re accused of a crime, your first step should be to retain an experienced criminal defense lawyer who is familiar with criminal law and deferred prosecution agreements.
+If you’re accused of a crime, your first step should be to retain an experienced criminal defense lawyer who is familiar with the criminal justice system and deferred prosecution agreements.

 Your attorney can determine your defenses, mount a strong defense strategy, and help you weigh your options, including a deferred prosecution agreement.